jmbybel/SWENG500/README.md

 # IoT Data Generator SWENG 500 Group 1 Project

 This project generates sample Sensors and Payloads to an endpoint based on user entry specification for their sensor generation.
-This is done using Java, React, MongoDB, and AWS to host our runtime and endpoint.
+This is done using Java, React, Redux, MongoDB, AWS, and Azure to host our runtime and endpoint.

 ## Getting Started